nelvison-benedetto/java-inheritance-shop/README.md

-## Java Inheritance Shop
+## Java Polymorphism Inheritance Shop
 output:

-Created a system to inherit parameters from the parent class.
+Created a shopping cart system that allows adding products, which are subclasses of the parent class Product, and overrides the method to display all details at the end of the shopping session.